OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 The procedure for exploiting the functions starts with producing a JavaScript payload and injecting it into the file that the app is requesting.
 The injection can be accomplished via various techniques, for example:

-- if some of the content is loaded insecurely from the Internet over HTTP (mixed content), you can try to implement a MITM attack
+- If some of the content is loaded insecurely from the Internet over HTTP (mixed content), you can try to implement a MITM attack.
-- you can always perform dynamic instrumentation and inject the JavaScript payload by using frameworks like Frida and the corresponding JavaScript evaluation functions available for the iOS WebViews ([`stringByEvaluatingJavaScriptFromString:`](https://developer.apple.com/documentation/uikit/uiwebview/1617963-stringbyevaluatingjavascriptfrom?language=objc "UIWebView stringByEvaluatingJavaScriptFromString:") for `UIWebView` and [`evaluateJavaScript:completionHandler:`](https://developer.apple.com/documentation/webkit/wkwebview/1415017-evaluatejavascript?language=objc "WKWebView evaluateJavaScript:completionHandler:") for `WKWebView`)
+- You can always perform dynamic instrumentation and inject the JavaScript payload by using frameworks like Frida and the corresponding JavaScript evaluation functions available for the iOS WebViews ([`stringByEvaluatingJavaScriptFromString:`](https://developer.apple.com/documentation/uikit/uiwebview/1617963-stringbyevaluatingjavascriptfrom?language=objc "UIWebView stringByEvaluatingJavaScriptFromString:") for `UIWebView` and [`evaluateJavaScript:completionHandler:`](https://developer.apple.com/documentation/webkit/wkwebview/1415017-evaluatejavascript?language=objc "WKWebView evaluateJavaScript:completionHandler:") for `WKWebView`).

 In order to get the secret from the previous example of the "Where's My Browser?" app, you can use one of these techniques to inject the following payload that will reveal the secret by writing it to the "result" field of the WebView: